aspose-tex/Aspose.TeX-Reference-Tutorials/tex/english/net/render-latex-math/png-latex-math-renderer-csharp/_index.md

 MathRendererOptions options = new PngMathRendererOptions() { Resolution = 150 };
 ```

-In this step, we create rendering options and set the image resolution to 150 dpi.
+Here we create a `PngMathRendererOptions` object and set the image resolution to **150 dpi**.
+Adjust the DPI to suit your quality requirements.

-## Step 2: Specify Preamble
+## Step 2: Specify the Preamble

 ```csharp
 options.Preamble = @"\usepackage{amsmath}